gruenes-brett/webseite/ansible/README.md

 ## Removing a site

-To remove a site, run the following playbook
+To remove a site, run the following playbook and confirm with Enter.

 ```
-ansible-playbook -i hosts_myinstance update_theme.yml
+ansible-playbook -i hosts_myinstance remove_instance.yml
 ```

 This deletes the page and the associated database.
 This cannot be undone!